stephenlprice/CloudHome/docs/spectral/Spectral-Ruleset.md

 # Spectral Ruleset

-This is the `.spectral.yaml` (style guide) file used in this repository
+This is the `.spectral.yaml` (style guide) file used in this project.
+Noteworthy rules are described in [this article](Sample-Rules.md).

 ``` yaml
 formats: